KannonZenetism/zenetism-field-physics/structural-physics/distinctions/integration-contra-fusion.md

 Integration is unity without erasure.
 Fusion is unity through suppression.

-Integration harmonizes difference.
+Integration resolves structure into fullness.
-Fusion obscures difference.
+Fusion drives structure toward incoherence.

-Integration allows essence to remain intelligible.
+Integration preserves essence through relation.
 Fusion traps essence in indistinction.

 Therefore, to confuse integration with fusion
-is to mistake the suppression of distinction
+is to mistake structural fulfillment
-for the realization of unity.
+for structural collapse.

 ---